madsci1016/SMAVenusDriver/README.md

 clone with git clone --recurse-submodules in order to get the velib_python submodule

 ### Install
-install directory includes the driver folder and everything that is needed.
+dbus-sma directory is the directory that needs to be copied to or symlinked into the /opt/victronenergy directory.

 include directory has changes to serial-starter as required to make this plug and play.